CCA-Public/digital-archives-manual/guides/stabilization.md

 ![Kryoflux](https://github.com/timothyryanwalsh/cca-digitalarchivesmanual/blob/master/media/photos/kryoflux_step5_selectformat_02.png)

-Use the tablse below to select the right image format(s).
+Use the tables below to select the right image format(s).
 In order to choose multiple outputs, hold down the *Control (Ctrl)* key while making your selections.
 In most cases, selecting an image format to obtain a sector image requires that you know something about the media in hand (physical format, system format, density, etc.)

 **Common Media Types and Image Formats**